Scalable Label Propagation for Multi-relational Learning on the Tensor Product of Graphs: Experiments

 \subsection{Alignment of PPI Networks}

 We downloaded the IsoBase dataset \cite{singh2008global,liao2009isorankn,park2010isobase}, containing protein-protein interactions (PPI) networks for five species: \textit{H. sapiens} (HS), \textit{D. melanogaster} (DM), \textit{S. cerevisiae} (SC), \textit{C. elegans} (CE) and \textit{M. musculus} (MM).
-The \textit{M. musculus} network only contains 776 interactions and was dropped from the analysis.
+The \textit{M. musculus} network only contains 776 interactions and is dropped from the analysis.
 After removing proteins with no association in the PPI networks, there are 10,403, 7,396, 5,524 and 2,995 proteins and 109,822, 49,991, 165,588 and 9,711 interactions in the HS, DM, SC and CE PPI networks, respectively.

-The dataset also contains cross-species protein sequence similarity as BLAST Bit-values for all the pairs of species.
-Similar to the CT Scan experiment, we generated the input tensor $\mathcal{Y}_0$ in CP-form by using the pairwise sequence similarity of all pairs of the species.
-This input option is very suitable for PPI network alignment since the pairwise matrices can be naturally obtained using BLAST.
-In addition, the annotations of the proteins with 37,463 gene ontology (GO) terms below level five of GO are also provided.
-For the evaluation, we generated candidate tuples of proteins with high sequence similarity between all pairs of proteins in the tuple.
-These candidate tuples can then be classified as true multi-relations if all the annotated proteins in the tuple share at one common GO term, and otherwise false multi-relations.
+The dataset also contains cross-species protein sequence similarities as BLAST Bit-values for all the pairs of species.
+Similar to the CT scan experiment, we generated the input tensor $\mathcal{Y}^0$ in CP-form whose dimensions are matched with the number of proteins in the corresponding species, by using the pairwise BLAST sequence similarity scores.
+In addition, the annotations of the proteins with 37,463 gene ontology (GO) terms below level five of GO are also provided for evaluation.
+We generated a set of query tuples of proteins with high sequence similarity between all the protein pairs in the tuple.
+These tuples can then be classified as true multi-relations if all the annotated proteins in the tuple share at least one common GO term, and otherwise false multi-relations.
 The experiments were performed using three species (HS, DM and SC) and four species by adding CE.
 Around 3M tuples were generated among three species and about 163M among four species.

-Similar to the post-processing in BEAMS \cite{Alkan2013beams}, after applying LowrankTLP to generate the prediction scores for all the candidate tuples, the tuples are sorted for a greedy merge as protein clusters for standard evaluation of PPI network alignment.
-A cluster of size $n$ is defined as a set of proteins with at least one protein from each of the $n$ species.
-The greedy merge scans the tuples and adds the tuple that only contains proteins not seen yet as a new cluster.
-Otherwise, the proteins that are already in some other clusters are removed from the tuple, and the remaining proteins are added as a smaller cluster.